s-shev/TransferRoom.POC.EPL.Squads/README.md

 This solution is configured for CI/CD deployment with [Render.com](https://render.com/).
 You can view the live demo site here: [https://epl-squads-24-25-poc.onrender.com/](https://epl-squads-24-25-poc.onrender.com/)

+> **Note:** The demo is hosted on Render.com's free plan.
+The backend API may "sleep" when not in use, so the first API call after a period of inactivity can take up to 50 seconds or may even time out.
+If this happens, simply refresh or retry after a short wait.
 ---

 ## Getting Started